 Confusion abounds because “people of color” borrows the syntax of an affirmative identity, while shirking the labor of being one.
 An affirmative identification describes me in terms of what “I am.”
 “I am Black” “I am a man,” I am 28,” etc. “I am a person of color,” seems to fit in grammatically, which partly explains its imperial hold on our speech.

 What is color?
 Who has it?
 What does it mean to have “color?”
 Answer: That which makes one non-White.
 People who are not White.
 To not be White.
 “Color,” as a construct, has no coherence outside of imperialists defining themselves as the human standard and calling that standard White.
-“Non-White” unlike “POC,” unmasks this sleight of hand, to show that what unites “People of color” is not color, but the state of being “not White.”
+That’s why I prefer the term “non-White.”
+“Non-White” unlike “POC,” unmasks the sleight of hand Europeans committed when they decided the rest of us were “colored,” by showing that what unites “People of color” is not color, but the state of being “not White.”
 This may seem to be a centering of Whiteness; it is, and it should.

 Thanks for reading!
 (If you want to see more of this kind of work and help me build a new media company please become a regular patron ) at: https://www.patreon.com/thenegrosubversive

 I’m also grateful for one time donations here: https://thenegrosubversive.com/donate/ Long live the people’s revolution!

 Please refer speaking and interview requests to: firstname.lastname@example.org with the subject line: Speaking engagement or interview, as appropriate.